TheAcharya/MarkerData-Website/docs/In Action/excel-profile.md

 4. Return back to Configurations to [Update Active Configuration](/user-guide/configurations/#update-active-configuration)

 !!!info Info
 Embedding extracted images with a Color Swatch Palette is not supported.
-Even when this option is enabled, images will be embedded without the associated Color Swatch Palette data.
 !!!